YashKumarVerma/youtube-baby-steps-in-js/done.md

 - Got to know about node_modules
   - node_modules folder can be generated again using npm install
 - Write hello world of express
+- Got to know a bit about markdown
+- Learnt how to create branches